 TOP OF PAGE

-Nichole Noonan, Communications Manager
+Nichole Noonan, Director of Communications

 “It is my great honor to work with the amazing people who create the Institute and to educate and advocate on behalf of kids and families.
 Struggling families everywhere need the Institute – I truly believe there’s no other program like our modest organization in the world.
 It’s my dream to help all of these struggling families find the help they need and so very much deserve after years of heartache.” -Nichole

-For 15 years, Nichole has worked with non-profit organizations and associations to create awareness for the causes that truly touch the lives of others.
+For over 15 years, Nichole has worked with non-profit organizations and associations to create awareness for the causes that truly touch the lives of others.
 With a bachelor’s degree in journalism and master’s degree in education, she enjoys the opportunity to weave her education and experiences into a career that advocates and educates on behalf of families and children.
 Raising three young children of her own, she sees her work with the Institute as an important part of her role as a mother as the Institute promotes healthy families and lives and a more peaceful world for future generations.

 Claire Szafraniec, Medical Records and Intake Manager